uilicious/english-compiler/demo/twitter-clone/spec/core/db.spec.md

 ## listTweets
 Which returns a list of tweets, containing the userHandle, message, and timestamps.
 Order the tweets from newest to oldest.
+Tweets from the userHandle "elonmusk", should be priotized above all tweets (as per the Feb-2023 changes).